HIP24/Masterarbeit/masterthesis-documentation/docs/sigmatek/xenomai/0hardware/max_latency_hardware_10min_gnoplot.md

 # Set the title and labels
 #set title "Latency Distribution"
 set xlabel 'Time in {/Symbol=12 m}s'
-set ylabel "Frequency"
+set ylabel "Samples"

 # Set the range for the x axis
-set xrange [0:1000] # replace 1000 with 800 if you want the range to be until 800
+set xrange [0:12]

 # Set the x and y axes to logarithmic scale
-set logscale x
+#set logscale x
 set logscale y

 # Remove minor ticks on the axes